webview/webview/README.md

 ## MS WebView2 Loader

-Linking the WebView2 loader part of the Microsoft WebView2 SDK is not a hard requirement when using our webview library, and neither is distributing it with your app.
+Linking the WebView2 loader part of the Microsoft WebView2 SDK is not a hard requirement when using our webview library, and neither is distributing `WebView2Loader.dll` with your app.

 If, however, `WebView2Loader.dll` is loadable at runtime, e.g. from the executable's directory, then it will be used; otherwise our minimalistic implementation will be used instead.